indeedeng/iwf/gen/iwfidl/docs/PersistenceLoadingPolicy.md

 `func (o *PersistenceLoadingPolicy) HasUseKeyAsPrefix() bool`

 HasUseKeyAsPrefix returns a boolean if a field has been set.

+### GetLazyLoadingLargeDataAttributes

+`func (o *PersistenceLoadingPolicy) GetLazyLoadingLargeDataAttributes() bool`

+GetLazyLoadingLargeDataAttributes returns the LazyLoadingLargeDataAttributes field if non-nil, zero value otherwise.

+### GetLazyLoadingLargeDataAttributesOk

+`func (o *PersistenceLoadingPolicy) GetLazyLoadingLargeDataAttributesOk() (*bool, bool)`

+GetLazyLoadingLargeDataAttributesOk returns a tuple with the LazyLoadingLargeDataAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLazyLoadingLargeDataAttributes

+`func (o *PersistenceLoadingPolicy) SetLazyLoadingLargeDataAttributes(v bool)`

+SetLazyLoadingLargeDataAttributes sets LazyLoadingLargeDataAttributes field to given value.

+### HasLazyLoadingLargeDataAttributes

+`func (o *PersistenceLoadingPolicy) HasLazyLoadingLargeDataAttributes() bool`

+HasLazyLoadingLargeDataAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)